okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-sso-overview/index.md

 ### Example of a workforce user Single Sign-On journey with Okta

 Ramon is an Initech employee with privileges to the Acme app.
-Follow his Single Sign-on journey:
+Follow his Single Sign-On journey:

 * Ramon starts his work day.
 In his web browser, he clicks the Okta browser extension and selects his email app, which loads in a new tab.
 * Initech has an Okta global session policy, which requires each employee to verify their identity every 12 hours.
 Since it’s been more than 12 hours since he was last working, Ramon is prompted to enter his Okta username and password.